mostafatantawy99/TodoMe/README.md

 This App is based on the beautiful Material Design.

-* It allows to create, view and update TODO items with a due date and manage them through states like Pending, In-Progress and Completed.
+* It allows to create, view and update TODO realmResultsList with a due date and manage them through states like Pending, In-Progress and Completed.

 * Supports filtering by statuses